Eternal black holes and temporal quantum correlations: Conclusions

 \section{Conclusions}

-The recent attempts to unify the quantum mechanics notions of space and time were lead to the conclusion that the spatial and temporal correlations should be treated equally.
-As such, the EPR state of two quantum systems at one time exactly equals the temporal correlations of one quantum system that unitary evolved between two distinct moments of time.
+Recent attempts to unify the quantum mechanics notions of space and time have led to the conclusion that spatial and temporal correlations should be treated equally.
+As such, the EPR state of two quantum systems at one time exactly equals the temporal correlations of one quantum system that evolves unitary between two distinct moments of time.

-In this essay we took advantage of this quantum equivalence and we have extended this equivalence to the AdS/CFT duality framework.
+In this paper we took advantage of this quantum equivalence and we have extended this equivalence to the AdS/CFT duality framework.
 Accordingly, we have argued that in the high-temperature limit the TFD state is equivalent to temporal correlations of one CFT measured at two times that evolves unitary.

-We have shown that this equivalence have some important implications on the gravity side of the AdS/CFT duality.
+We have shown that this equivalence has some important implications for the gravity side of the AdS/CFT duality.
 In this sense, we considered that the temporal correlations of one CFT at two times are dual to two black holes (temporally separated) connected behind the horizon by an Einstein-Rosen bridge.

-Further, we have argued that these atypical temporal wormholes are related to the interior solution of the eternal AdS-Schwarzschild black hole.
-Some intriguing implications of the identification between temporal wormholes and the interior solution are briefly discussed.
+Furthermore, we have argued that these atypical temporal wormholes are related to the interior solution of the BTZ black hole.
+We derived the interior metric of the BTZ black holes and briefly discussed some intriguing implications of the identification between temporal wormholes and the interior solution.